trannguyen2022-sudo/skin-cancer-ai/README.md

    + Helps interpret model decisions and improve trust

 ## Results
-+ Model achieved ~X% accuracy on test set
++ The model achieved approximately 82% accuracy on the test set, demonstrating effective classification performance.
-+ Higher recall for malignant class is prioritized to reduce false negatives
++ Higher recall for the malignant class was prioritized to reduce false negatives, which is critical in medical screening.
-+ Model demonstrates potential as a screening tool but requires further validation
++ Overall, the model shows strong potential as a supportive screening tool, though further validation and improvement are needed for real-world use.

+## Conclusion
+In conclusion, this project demonstrates the potential of AI in improving early detection of skin cancer using deep learning.
+The model achieved approximately 82% accuracy, showing its ability to distinguish between benign and malignant lesions.
+While it is not a replacement for medical professionals, it can significantly assist in diagnosis and help support faster, more accessible screening.
+With further improvements, this approach has the potential to contribute to better patient outcomes and potentially save lives.

 ## Links:
 Google Collab: https://colab.research.google.com/drive/1bpAoKoNzt9mB4ojcODF8yygnJNX9P3ei?usp=sharing